 Fees Under Commonwealth Financial Network

-Commonwealth’s fees for portfolio management services are based on a percentage of AUM, which are generally paid quarterly.
-These fees vary, depending on the program, and may be negotiable.
-Below are the schedules for the PPS Custom, PPS Select and PPS Direct programs.
-Fees for third-party advisor-managed programs would be available through the third-party manager.
+Commonwealth’s fees for portfolio management services are based on a percentage of AUM, and they are generally paid quarterly.
+These fees vary by program, and they may be negotiable.

 |PPS Custom Program Annual Management Fees*|